 'file.txt' -> 'file_backup.txt'

-To copy a file to another directory you need to specify the absolute or the relative path to the destination directory.
-In the following example we are copying the file
+To copy a file to a directory, specify the absolute or the relative path to the directory.
+When the destination directory is omitted, the file is copied to the current directory.

 file.txt to the